Video Game: Bravely Default aka: Bravely Default Flying Fairy

 Earth All Along: The Celestial Realm is implied to be this: almost all the summon monsters are Fantasy Counterpart Culture versions of everyday things such as trains, planes and radio towers or include them one way or another, the final dungeon has things such as lampposts and girders visible in it and when you defeat the final boss and the gate to the Celestial Realm opens briefly, the game splices in an image of what's currently shown in the 3DS's camera.

 Easy Levels, Hard Bosses: Basic enemy encounters are, generally speaking, unlikely to give you trouble.
 Good thing too, since you'll need all the Job levels you can get for the bosses.
 Particularly because of the Brave/Default system.
 There is no downside to having everyone Brave 4 attacks in the first turn when you're certain you can end the battle with it — but if you fail, you're effectively giving the enemy three free turns in a row — a recipe for disaster if you attempt this against a boss.
-One of the earliest lessons in this comes from Ominas Crowe (the game's second boss), who will Fire and Poison your party into oblivion if you try to triple-Brave rush him and end up giving him 3 free turns.
+One of the earliest lessons in this comes from Ominas Crowe (the game's second boss), who will Fire and Poison your party into oblivion with his free 3 turns if you try to bumrush him like a normal encounter.

 The Empire: Eternia, which is sending out knights in airships everywhere to Take Over the World, and has many lieutenants who are kill or torture-happy.